NYPL-Simplified/opds-web-client/README.md

 ### Config Options
 - startUrl: initial url of an OPDS feed to load.
 Default: undefined (allow user to enter URL)
+- onFetch(url): function to be called when a new feed url is requested, not including the initial startUrl request.
+This function could, for example, update the browser's url using pushState.
+Default: undefined

 ## License